Alexis is an avid reader who reads a wide variety of books. Her favorite genres are Science Fiction, Fantasy, manga and horror.

 Fast-forward to one-and-a-half years ago, by which time I had many years of literary and exploration experience under my belt.
 It was around then that I began to learn about abandoned place exploration.
 After subscribing to a few youtube channels, I learned about a website called Atlas Obscura.
 A little research later, I became entranced with the website and eagerly awaited the release of their first book titled simply “Atlas Obscura”.

 It sadly took me longer than I expected to crack it open, but a few months ago I finally did, and I was not disappointed (well, maybe I was disappointed in myself for not reading it sooner).
 It became a book that I read a few pages of each day in order to cherish the wealth of information contained in its pages.
 The book clocks in at 470 pages, so it’s a book that will take the average reader some time to get through.

-Of course I can’t talk about the book without mentioning the Atlas Obscura website!
-Their website stands as a fantastic resource for information and news stories, with new articles going up daily.
+Of course, I can’t talk about the book without mentioning the Atlas Obscura website!
+Their website is a fantastic resource for information and news stories, with new articles going up daily.
 It has the additional feature for users to interact with the information on the website by having the option to create an account.
-Once users create an account, they can browse the thousands of places on the website and add places as;
+Once users create an account, they can browse the thousands of places on the website and add places such as:

 - Been Here?